-- The Director of Wellbeing/Head of Pre-Prep keeps records of all reports of bullying, with dates and statements where possible, whether action has been taken or not. - These are recorded in their files and on 'my concern' as well as a separate 'bullying' log.
-The log will also take into account the 'pupil profile' and any reasonable adjustments that may have been/ or need to be made to deal with the incident. - Bullying incidents are monitored regularly by the Director of Wellbeing, SENDCo, Year Coordinators and Matron to enable patterns to be identified and interventions evaluated. - A bullying incident is treated as a child protection concern when there is reasonable cause to believe that a child is suffering or likely to suffer significant harm. - This will then be dealt with under the Safeguarding Policy. - Incidents of serious or repetitive bullying will be passed to the Head.
+- The Head of Pre-Prep (who is the DSL) keeps records of all reports of bullying, with dates and statements where possible, whether action has been taken or not. - These are recorded in their files and on 'my concern' as well as a separate 'bullying' log.
+The log will also take into account the 'pupil profile' and any reasonable adjustments that may have been/ or need to be made to deal with the incident. - Bullying incidents are monitored regularly by the DSL, SENDCo, and Matron (Wellbeing Guardian) to enable patterns to be identified and interventions evaluated. - A bullying incident is treated as a child protection concern when there is reasonable cause to believe that a child is suffering or likely to suffer significant harm. - This will then be dealt with under the Safeguarding Policy. - Incidents of serious or repetitive bullying will be passed to the Head.